contiv/vpp/docs/ARCHITECTURE.md

 ### Contiv CRD + netctl
 Contiv CRD handles k8s Custom Resource Definitions defined in k8s API and processes them into configuration in Contiv ETCD.
-Currently it covers Contiv-specific configuration of individual nodes such as IP address and default gateway, etc.
+Currently it covers Contiv-specific configuration of individual k8s nodes such as IP address and default gateway, etc. Apart from this functionality, it also runs periodic validation of the topology, and exports the results as another CRD entry.
+The `contiv-netctl` tool which sits in the same Docker container can be used to explore runtime state of the cluster, such us current IPAM assignments, VPP state etc., or to execute a debug CLI on any of the VPPs in the cluster.

 ### Contiv ETCD
 Contiv/VPP uses its own instance of ETCD database for storage of k8s cluster-related data